History of Paris: Social unrest and terrorism

 On 13 November 2015, there were simultaneous terrorist attacks in Paris conducted by three coordinated teams of terrorists.
 They sprayed several sidewalk cafes with machine-gun fire, set off bombs near the Stade de France, and killed 89 persons at the Bataclan theater, where a concert by the Eagles of Death Metal rock band had begun.
 The combined attacks killed 130 persons and injured more than 350.
 Seven terrorists killed themselves by setting off explosive vests.
 On the morning of November 18, three suspected terrorists, including Abdelhamid Abaaoud, the alleged mastermind of the attacks, were killed in a shootout with police in the Paris suburb of Saint-Denis.
 French president François Hollande declared that France was in a nationwide state of emergency, reestablished controls at the borders, and brought fifteen hundred soldiers into Paris.
 Schools, universities and other public institutions in Paris were closed for several days.
 It was the single most deadly terrorist attack in French history.

+Grand Paris renovation

+In 2008, Nicolas Sarkozy announced the Grand Paris renovation, a renovation so large in scale that Paris had never underwent before, surpassing even that of Haussmann around 150 years prior.
+The renovation started in 2016 and is set to end in 2030.